Sailing Alone Around the Room

 © Laura Wilson

-Billy Collins is the author of fifteen collections of poetry, the most recent being Water, Water.
-He is a former Distinguished Professor of English at Lehman College (CUNY).
-He served as United States Poet Laureate and as New York State Poet.
-He is a New York Public Library “Literary Lion” and a member of the American Academy of Arts and Letters.
-He is currently “between dogs,” his most recent one being an Australian Shepherd mix named Jeannine.
-He lives in Winter Park, Florida.
+Billy Collins is the author of fifteen collections of poetry, including Sailing Alone Around the Room, Aimless Love and, most recently, Water, Water.
+He served two terms as United State Poet Laureate and is a former Distinguished Professor of English at Lehman College and New York State Poet.
+He is a New York Public Library Literary Lion and a member of the American Academy of Arts and Letters.
+He is currently “between dogs,” his most recent an Australian Shepherd mix named Jeannine.
+He lives in Winter Park, Florida, with his wife Suzannah.
 View titles by Billy Collins